 - (for international applicants and domestic non-native English speakers) Submit proof of English proficiency in the form of official TOEFL (iBT), IELTS (Academic), or PTE scores (KU minimum requirements can be found here: http://graduate.ku.edu/english-proficiency-requirements)

 Materials submitted for application to the program will be reviewed by an admissions committee composed of faculty from the department.
 If accepted, a faculty member in the Department of Pharmacology and Toxicology will serve as the student’s academic adviser and the program executive committee will oversee academic progress of each student.
 The advisor will assist the student in planning the program of study that is related to the student’s interests and professional goals, and fulfills college and university requirements.

 Overall grade point average (GPA): A minimum GPA of 3.0 is required.
 Special attention is given to the grades achieved in science courses relevant to the program (e.g., cellular and molecular biology, biochemistry, pharmacology, toxicology, or statistics).

-GRE score: A minimum GRE score of 148 in each of the Verbal and Quantitative areas and 3.0 in the Analytic area is required.
+GRE score: The most competitive applicants tend to have minimum GRE scores of 148 in each of the Verbal and Quantitative areas and 3.0 in the Analytic area.

 English Proficiency scores for international applicants: For the TOEFL exam, the University of Kansas requires a minimum score of a 23 in the reading, listening & writing sections.
 For the IELTS (academic) exam, we require a minimum overall score of 6.5, with at least a 6.0 in listening, reading & writing.
 For the PTE exam, we require a minimum overall score of 58, with no part of the score below 53 in listening, reading & writing.